SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Statements.rst

 If a match is found,
 the program executes the *statements* listed within the scope of that case.
 The scope of each case can't be empty.
-As a result, you must include either a single semicolon (``;``) or at least one statement following the colon (``:``) of each case label.
-In this context, the semicolon indicates that you don't intend to execute any code in the body of the case.
+As a result, you must include at least one statement following the colon (``:``) of each case label.
+Use a single ``break`` statement if you don't intend to execute any code in the body of a matched case.

 The values of expressions your code can branch on is very flexible.
 For instance, in addition to the values of scalar types, such as integers and characters,